shubham-sihasane/DailyDevOps/github.md

 Do not initialize a Git repository inside another Git repository.
 Avoid Nesting.

-👹 .gitignore file specifies intentionally untracked files that Git should ignore.
-Each line in a .gitignore file specifies a pattern.
-This is useful for files you know you NEVER want commit including Secrets, API Keys, credentials, OS files, log files, dependencies or packages.

 ### ⛵ Git Scope
 Git has three main configuration scopes: system, global, and local.
 Each defines where settings are stored and how widely they apply.
 There’s also a worktree scope in newer Git versions.